In this Business English lesson, the students will learn how to use English when opening, carrying out and closing a negotiation.

 Video: 3 steps to getting what you want in a negotiation

-The student watches a TED video 3 steps to getting what you want in negotiation and completes the video comprehension.
+The student watches the TED video 3 steps to getting what you want in negotiation and does the video comprehension exercises.
 They also learn new vocabulary mentioned in the video by matching it with the meanings.

 Next, the student completes a mind map of qualities of a good negotiator (well-prepared, clear, convincing, emotionally intelligent).